 Typically, people are referring to oil pores when they are experiencing blocked pores.
 One of the most common causes of blocked pores is excessive sebum production by the sebaceous gland.
 Oily skin clogged in the pores can trap dead cells, dirt, or makeup resulting in blocks that could give the skin a dull appearance and make the pores appear larger.
 Decreased elasticity around the pore can occur when the local skin becomes less supple, which then causes a blockage.
 Genetics, gender, predisposition, aging, and sun exposure are also potential contributing factors to blocked pores.
 This study found that additional hormonal factors like those in the menstrual cycle could also affect the pore size in females, while the primary causal factors in males were increased sebum level output, age, and gender.
 All acne, blackheads, whiteheads, milia, pimples, and breakouts begin as pore blockage.
 When sweat pores become blocked, that condition tends to present as a heat rash.

 While not a health concern, many people struggle with the aesthetics of blocked pores.
 Pores cannot be opened, closed, or made smaller.
 They can, however, be cleaned to remove excess oil, dirt, and debris, which may in turn make them appear smaller.
 A daily proactive skin care routine can help reduce the amount of pore blocks you experience.
-Cleanse your skin twice a day, use non comedogenic products that don’t clog pores, moisturize your skin even if it’s oily, and use anti-oxidant, collagen rich products like Care/of’s Collagen: The Skin Hero and Veg.
-Collagen Skin: The Good Egg.
+Cleanse your skin twice a day, use non comedogenic products that don’t clog pores, moisturize your skin even if it’s oily, and use anti-oxidant, collagen rich products like Care/of’s Collagen powder and Veg.
+Collagen Skin.
 You can also speak with your dermatologist, who may make specific recommendations such as topical retinoids that promote skin turnover and build collagen, and the use of exfoliants like AHA/BHA.
 BHA can help decrease sebum production and remove excess build up from pores.

 Combine one egg white, 2 tablespoons of oatmeal and two tablespoons of lemon juice to make an even paste.
 Apply the paste to your face for 30 minutes then rinse with cold water.
 Eggs contain proteins (albumins, mucoproteins, and globulins), which can be hydrating with humectant properties.
 Proponents of egg masks as a great remedy for clogged pores believe that applying one twice weekly will leave you with beautiful skin.